 This is another way of attributing legitimate feelings to irrational emotions.
-Telling your partner they’re being crazy is saying that what they are feeling is solely a result of being emotionally imbalanced and, if his or her head was on straight, they would never be feeling this way.
+Telling your partner they’re being crazy is saying that what they are feeling is solely a result of being emotionally imbalanced and, if their head was on straight, they would never be feeling this way.
 “This phrase immediately knocks people down and puts them on the defensive,” says Meg Josephson, a licensed clinical social worker.
 “It doesn’t acknowledge or honor the pain they are going through and puts you at odds with them.
 Definitely not a good way to support your partner.”

 “Think of all the good things in your life.”

 Yes, it’s good to be grateful for the things in your life that are going well.
 And most people probably do have a lot to be thankful for.
 But that still doesn’t mean that they don’t have struggles.
 And when you tell them to be happy for what they do have, it not only invalidates their feelings, it also piles on a healthy dose of guilt and blame.
-It tells them, ‘You have no right to be upset because of what you have” and can make them feel worse than they did before.
-“The spouse may hear ‘Stop feeling sad or grieving or frustrated,’” says licensed clinical social worker Julie Fanning. “‘You don’t get to feel anything but happy because you have good things in your life.’”
+It tells them, “You have no right to be upset because of what you have” and can make them feel worse than they did before.
+“The spouse may hear ‘Stop grieving, or feeling sad or frustrated,’ ” says licensed clinical social worker Julie Fanning.
+“You don’t get to feel anything but happy because you have good things in your life.”

 “I thought this was a strength of yours.”